 Dr. Gott’s chief concern was the unbalanced nature of the daughter’s diet, but he managed to impart serious misinformation about salmon in the course of delivering his otherwise reasonable response.

 Here’s what Dr. Gott said that left us tearing our hair out: "Dear Reader: Recent studies have again confirmed that certain fish—notably swordfish and wild salmon—can have high mercury levels and therefore should be consumed sparingly.”

 In fact, lab tests conducted by the U.S. government (FDA and EPA) and various academic and independent organizations confirm that wild salmon is consistently low in mercury.
-To see a chart showing mercury levels in common fish, click here.

 Dr. Gott’s egregious error would be bad enough if all it did was harm the livelihoods of struggling fishermen, but salmon is widely accepted as one of the best sources of omega-3 fatty acids, which possess potent heart-protective, anti-cancer, obesity-fighting properties, among other health benefits.

 Physician, educate thyself… especially if your audience encompasses millions of readers who expect you to possess special expertise!

 We are dismayed by the frequency with which media outlets disseminate information that can undermine the health and well being of their consumers, and it is doubly dismaying to encounter errors coming from such a widely read physician.

 Our readers may recall that we’ve had to debunk three earlier cases of media misinformation: